centerionware/kube-gitops/README.md

 # kube-gitops

-Automatic PR preview deployments for Kubernetes.
+Automatic PR preview deployments for Kubernetes..

 When a pull request opens, kube-gitops creates a live preview environment for it.
 When the PR closes, the environment is torn down.
 No manual steps.
 No